forc-db/IPCC-EFDB-integration/doc/ForC-EFDB_mapping/Data review process.md

 ## Step 2.
 Retrieve the original article and ensure that it is saved in the [References repository](https://github.com/forc-db/References)
 Instructions are [here](https://github.com/forc-db/ForC/blob/master/how_to/find_original_publications.md).

+Note that studies with multiple files (e.g., manuscript and supplementary info file) are contained in folders named with the `Citation.ID`, so depending on how folders are sorted in your computer's file management system, you might not see those in the alphabetical list of .pdfs.

-If there is not already a copy of the article in the References repository, please add it, named with `Citation_ID`, along with any supplementary files containing data.
+If there is not already a copy of the article in the References repository, please add it, named with `Citation.ID`, along with any supplementary files containing data.
 If there are supplementary files, create a folder with the `Citation_ID` name and put all files in that folder.
 (Remember to push to GitHub!)

 ## Step 3.
 Check/correct info in `citations.csv`
 ## Step 4.
 Check/correct info in `sites.csv`